More about Harbour Street

 Vera in brief

 Ann Cleeves has revealed something of Vera's past in two short stories.
-The Habit of Silence, one of Ann's contributions to Best Eaten Cold, a new anthology of stories from Ann and her colleagues in the Murder Squad writers' group, reveals something more about Vera Stanhope, the woman she is now and the past that made her.
+The Habit of Silence, one of Ann's contributions to Best Eaten Cold, the second anthology of stories from Ann and her colleagues in the Murder Squad writers' group, reveals something more about Vera Stanhope, the woman she is now and the past that made her.
 Another short story, Hector's Other Woman, is published in Guilty Consciences, the new anthology from the prestigious Crime Writers' Association.

 Best Eaten Cold is now available from the publisher, The History Press and there is a nifty preview of the book on their website too.